 A High Level Sponsor: Management Support and Attention

 Carrots and sticks (In other words,

 consequences for using or not using good business

 Senior management communicates clearly that successful proposals and acceptable plans require business case support that meets locally established business case standards.
 Proposals that do not have this support will not be approved or funded.

-Good business case training gives case builders and case reviewers confidence, based on classroom experience and a clear understanding of business case essentials (essential components of business case design, important differences between strong and weak cases, how to legitimize benefits for the case, how to be sure all the relevant costs are included, and so on).
+Professional qualitybusiness case training gives case builders and case reviewers the confidence they need to take action, based on classroom experience and a clear understanding of business case essentials.
+Essential understanding Includes basic understanding of business case rationale (the nature of business case "proof"), the essential components of business case design, important differences between strong and weak cases, how to legitimize benefits for the case, and how to be sure all the relevant costs are included).

 Those who build cases, those who review cases, and those who use the results for decision support and planning need to share a common understanding of essential business case structure and contents, described based on a common business-case vocabulary (such as that presented in the Business Case Essentials or the Business Case Guide).

 Does it really matter where your people and your organization stands on the maturity scale?
 The benefits from achieving higher maturity levels are tangible, measurable in financial terms, and large.
 There is, in other words, a strong "case" for building case building competency.

 As maturity level rises, management will find measurable evidence of ...

 - Fewer bad decisions, which result in projects over budget, late, and missing targets.